robloo/PublicDocs/XAMLFrameworkComparison.md

   <dt>Code License</dt>
   <dd>

 The Uno Platform is not MIT license, it is Apache 2.0.
 The Apache license is not as permissive as MIT and, among other things, this prevents code sharing back into other MIT licensed frameworks.
-The Uno Platform can use source code from MIT licensed projects such as WinUI, WPF and Avalonia but these projects can't use Uno Platform code.
+The Uno Platform can use source code from MIT licensed projects such as WinUI, WPF and Avalonia but these projects largely can't use Uno Platform code.
 This is why Uno Platform ranks lower here.

-Avalonia UI was originally entirely MIT licensed and achieved three stars.
-However, with the [re-licensing of the composition renderer](https://raw.githubusercontent.com/AvaloniaUI/Avalonia/master/src/Avalonia.Base/Rendering/Composition/License.md) to prohibit modification and distribution in anything other than original binary form this has lowered the score.
-The composition renderer is the only renderer supported in Avalonia version 11+, others were removed.
-This makes it prohibitive to modify Avalonia and distribute it in your own application.
-The team has clarified the license will "revert to MIT with v11 going GA" and this section will be updated when that happens.
+Avalonia UI is entirely MIT licensed and can freely share code between most .NET foundation and WinUI projects.
+Avalonia UI is ideal for companies that need full control over their UI framework to push fixes faster than upstream, ensure app-specific compatiblity, or even swap out custom internals.
   </dd>

   <dt>Support</dt>